V. B. Chandrasekhar: Playing career

 Chandrasekhar made his first-class debut for Tamil Nadu during the 1986/87 season.
 He had two equally successful domestic seasons—1987–88 and 1994–95—aggregating 551 and 572 runs respectively.
 He had been one of the prominent players in Tamil Nadu's Ranji Trophy victory in the former season.
 In the next season he scored a century off 56 balls in a match in the Irani Trophy, an Indian record in first class cricket at the time.
 His good performances with the bat at the domestic level earned him a place in the national side when he was chosen for the ODI team against New Zealand in December 1988.
 Opening the batting with Krishnamachari Srikkanth, his Tamil Nadu partner, Chandrasekhar scored 10 runs in the match which India won by four wickets.
 He scored his only fifty in the third match of the series; he scored 53 runs from 77 balls in the Indian victory.
 He was again selected for the Rothmans Cup Triangular Series in 1990 where he scored poorly.
 After the tournament, he was never selected for the Indian team.

 However, his impressive form in domestic cricket led to his being named the captain of Tamil Nadu.
 He continued to represent the team until 1995/96 when he started playing for Goa.
 His highest score of 237 not out was achieved against Kerala while playing for Goa in 1995–96; he carried his bat in a team total of 384.

 Other work

 In July 2012, Chandrasekhar was appointed the coach of Tamil Nadu.
 Within a year, he was sacked from the position as the team remained seventh in their group in the league stage of the Ranji Trophy and failed in the Vijay Hazare Trophy.
 He also served on selection panels both at the national and domestic levels and worked as a commentator.
 Chandrasekhar also ran a cricket academy in Chennai.

 Death

-Chandrasekhar died by suicide, by hanging himself at his Chennai residence on 15 August 2019.
+Chandrasekhar died by suicide, hanging himself at his Chennai residence on 15 August 2019.